Ross-Alexandra/locatify/README.md

 **Before following any instructions below**
 You will need to create a `.env` file.
 This can be accomplished by copying the `template.env` file, and renaming it to `.env`.

-In order to start the app, you will need to either provide a `LICENSE_KEY` (which is a MaxMind license key), or you will need to provide an `MMDB_PATH` (a path to the `.mmdb` database file).
+In order to start the app, you will need to add either a `LICENSE_KEY`, or an `MMDB_PATH` (a path to the `.mmdb` database file) within the `.env` file.
 Having both is not required.

+If provided, the `LICENSE_KEY` environment variable is a MaxMind license key, which can be created on MaxMind's website.

+If provided, the `MMDB_PATH` environment variable should be one of the following:
+ - A path relative to the **_./api_** directory (preferred)
+ - An absolute path, or
+ - A path relative to the **_root_** of the project

 > Note, if you plan to use docker you will need to provide the `LICENSE_KEY` in the `.env` file.
 This is because the docker image is built using the `LICENSE_KEY` environment variable.
 If you do not provide this, then the docker image will not be able to download the `.mmdb` file, and will fail to start.
 For more information on why this is setup this way, see the [Deployment Considerations](#deployment-considerations) section.

 ## Using Docker
 The easiest way to run this project is to use Docker.
-This project is configured to run using Docker Compose, so all you need to do is run the following command from the root of the project:
+This project is configured to run using Docker Compose, so all you need to do is run the following command from the **_root_** of the project:

 ```bash
 docker-compose up